lucaspeliciari/water_level/README.md

-Very simple water level simulation in C++
+Very simple water level simulation in C++ using ncurses